City of Thompson Disaster Plan

 As seldom as emergencies take place, they eventually do come.

-When disaster does strike, families and individuals need to be prepared for the worst: Public Safety Canada recommends that dwellings and businesses should prepare for at least 72 hours in the event that the disaster cripples emergency response.
+When disaster does strike, families and individuals need to be prepared for the worst: Public Safety Canada recommends that dwellings and businesses should prepare to get by on their own for at least 72 hours in the event that the disaster cripples emergency response.

 View and download Public Safety Canada’s 72-Hour Emergency Preparedness Guide below.
 You can also find copies at City Hall's front desk.